Speirs Group Limited Board Charter

 - consultation with the other directors on any matter that might give concern;

 - facilitating Board meetings to ensure that no director dominates discussion, that relevant opinion among directors is forthcoming and that discussions result in logical and sensible outcomes.

 The Board will form committees only when it is efficient or necessary to facilitate efficient decisionmaking.
 Unless otherwise directed by the Board, all directors will be members of each committee.

 The committees will observe the Board rules of conduct and procedure, and will speak and act only on matters authorised by the Board.
 That authority will not derogate from the authority delegated to the CEO.

-The Board has three standing committees - Audit, Remuneration and Nomination.
+The Board has one standing committees - Audit.

 The Audit Committee is the conduit to the external auditors.
 The Board Chair will not be the Audit Committee Chair.
 The Audit Committee reviews the annual and half-yearly financial statements prior to approval by the Board, the effectiveness of management information systems and systems of internal control and the effectiveness of the external audit function.

 The composition of the Board, with a membership of no less than three, will reflect the duties and responsibilities it is required to discharge as representative of the Shareholders, including setting the Company's goal(s) and strategy for achieving those goals, and overseeing the implementation of that strategy.

 The qualification for Board membership is the ability and intelligence to make sensible business decisions and recommendations, such as:

 - an entrepreneurial talent for contributing to the creation of Shareholder value;